markfinger/webpack-build/README.md

 Once your a compilation request has completed successfully, the output is cached and subsequent requests will be served from memory until a compiler invalidates it.
-Cached output is also written to disk, so cold boots are pretty fast.
+Cached output is also written to disk, so cold boots are fast.

 When serving cached data, a compiler is spun up in the background so that the cache only has to serve data until the compiler has completed.
-Once the compiler's ready, webpack's incremental compilation provides almost instantaneous builds.
+Once the compiler's ready, webpack's incremental compilation provides fast rebuilds.

-To avoid serving stale data, the wrapper tracks file and package dependencies.
-File timestamps and package versions are checked whenever cached data is requested.
-If the cache deems that the data is stale, requests will be blocked until the compiler completes.
+To avoid serving stale data, the cache tracks file dependencies, package dependencies, and the emitted assets.
+Whenever cached data is available, the following checks occur before serving it:

+- The config file's timestamp is checked against the cached output's start time
+- Each file dependency's timestamp is checked against the cached output's start time
+- webpack and webpack-build versions are checked against the versions used to populate the cache
+- The emitted assets listed in the cache are checked for existence

+If any of the checks fail, requests are handed off to a compiler which will repopulate the cache on completion.

 Environment configuration